 The attendant explains that you need the compass when you get to the “Sun Stone”, the largest of the Oshito stones.
 She advises to watch the compasses needle while walking around the Sun Stone, which is 5.5 meters (18 feet) tall and 15.3 meters (50 feet) in circumference.
 The mystery of this desolate place deepens.

 After a walk around the hill and up the well-trodden path, the stones alluring on the hill above you, you will reach the first clusters of these massive igneous boulders.
 There is little about the shapes or placement of the stones that would lead one to conclude that they were placed here by humans.
 In fact, one local legend has it that the boulders were used as marbles by giants, playing in the night.

-This hilltop is the highest spot around, so even as visitors are confronted with the mystery of these stones, they are also awed by the panoramic views: the Kuju-Renzan Massif to the east, the Aso volcanoes to the south and rolling hills in every direction.
+At 845 meters, this hilltop is the highest spot around, so even as visitors are confronted with the mystery of these stones, they are also awed by the panoramic views: the Kuju-Renzan Massif to the east, the Aso volcanoes to the south and rolling hills in every direction.

 From the initial cluster at the top of the path, there is a jagged line of boulders leading northeast, roughly toward the Sun Stone.